mensbeam/Catcher/README.md

 ### A Note About Warnings & Notices ###

 As described in the summary paragraph at the beginning of this document, Catcher by default converts all warnings, notices, etc. to `Throwable`s and then proceeds to throw them.
-Normally, when throwing that halts execution no matter what, but with Catcher that is not the case.
+Normally, when throwing that halts execution no matter what, but with Catcher that is not always the case.

 ```php
 $catcher = new Catcher();